krz/krz.github.io/_posts/2023-12-08-hanukkah-of-data.md

 ## Puzzle 1

+read in the data (available on the challenge website)
 ```R
 library(tidyverse)
 noahs_customers <- read_csv("../noahs-csv/5784/noahs-customers.csv")
 ```

+clean the data, especially the names, then split into first and last name
 ```R
 noahs_customers <- noahs_customers |>
   mutate(name = str_remove_all(name, " Jr.")) |>